emcrald/emcrald/README.md

 <h1>👀About Me!</h1>

 - My name is Emerald
-- I'm a grade 9 Student
+- I'm a student in grade 9
 - Currently learning C++
 - Currently studying Forensic Science
 - Pronouns: Any